WICG/display-locking/cheatsheet.md

 * Can disabled with `skip-viewport-activation` or `skip-activation`.

 ### Find-in-page
-* Find-in-page will find text even if they are in a locked subtree (but will skip locked subtrees with `skip-activation`), counting them in the total match.
+* Find-in-page will find text even in locked subtrees, counting them in the total match.
 * Find-in-page won't activate *all* text that match - it will only activate one main/currently-selected match (see below).
 * When find-in-page navigates to an active match (currently-highlighted/selected match) because it's the first match or through find-next/find-prev navigation, the locked ancestors of the active match text will be activated.
 * Can be disabled with `skip-activation`.